Simple Adaptive Estimation of Quadratic Functionals in Nonparametric IV Models: Rate Adaptive Estimation

 \section{Rate Adaptive Estimation}

 The minimax rate of convergence depends on the optimal choice of sieve dimension $J$, which depends on the unknown smoothness $p$ of the true NPIV function $h_0$ and the unknown degree of ill-posedness.
-In this section we propose a data-driven choice of the sieve dimension $J$ based on Lepski's method; see \cite{Lepski90}, \cite{lepski1997} and \cite{lepski1997optimal} for detailed descriptions of the method.
+In this section we propose a data-driven choice of the sieve dimension $J$ based on a modified Lepski method; see \cite{Lepski90}, \cite{lepski1997} and \cite{lepski1997optimal} for early development of this popular method.